 Microsoft allows certain types of nonprofits and public libraries to request product donations.
-For information about which organizations are eligible, see the Microsoft eligibility requirements and restrictions (also listed at the end of each Microsoft product description).
+For information about which organizations are eligible, see the Microsoft eligibility requirements and restrictions (also listed on the Restrictions tab of each Microsoft product page).

-If you're not sure whether your organization is eligible, you can find out by using the handy eligibility quiz.
-In addition, for all donation requests, TechSoup verifies that your organization type is eligible for the donation after you have added products to your cart.
-You can use this process to determine your eligibility even if you aren't ready to make a donation request.
+If you're not sure whether your organization is eligible, you can find out by using the handy eligibility check.
+You can also simply add the products you want to your cart and attempt to request them.
+For all donation requests, TechSoup verifies that your organization type is eligible for the donation during check-out.

 Take Full Advantage of Each Microsoft Request